michaeljclark/michaeljclark.github.io/index.md

-The rv8 translator implements an optimisation known as macro-op fusion whereby specific patterns of adjacent instructions are translated into a single host instruction.
+The rv8 translator implements an optimisation known as macro-op fusion whereby specific patterns of adjacent instructions are translated into a smaller sequence of host instruction.
 The macro-op fusion pattern matcher has potential to increase performance further with the addition of common patterns.
-The following is a list of macro-op fusion patterns that rv8 currently implements:
+The following is a list of macro-op fusion patterns that are currently implemented in rv8:

 - `AUIPC rs, imm20; ADDI rd, rs1, imm12;` (where `rd=rs1`)
   - PC-relative address is resolved using a single `MOV` instruction.